gregory/design/README.md

 I'll update this readme with the ideas behind the decisions i made.

 If you want to share your thoughts, feel free to open issues!

+## Note

+No need to try to run this locally, it might not work :)
+So far, i just focused on designing the architecture.